-The Pearson Edexcel Level 3 Advanced GCE in AS Mathematics consists of two externally-examined papers.
-All the The A Level Physics course develops the skills that enable students to adopt a flexible approach to problems, think logically and critically and to use mathematics efficiently and confidently.
+The A Level Physics course develops the skills that enable students to adopt a flexible approach to problems, think logically and critically and to use mathematics efficiently and confidently.
 These analytical and mathematical skills have many applications both academically and in the workplace.

 Component/Unit/ Examination Content Overview Assessment Details Paper 1 Measurement & error Particles & radiation Waves Mechanics & materials Electricity Further mechanics & thermal physics Fields and consequences Nuclear physics Written examination.
 85 marks.
 Combination of short and long answer questions along with multiple choice.
 34% of the A Level.
-Paper 2 Further wechanics & thermal physics Fields and Consequences Written examination 85 marks.
+Paper 2 Further mechanics & thermal physics Fields and Consequences Written examination 85 marks.
 Combination of short and long answer questions along with multiple choice.
 34% of the A Level.
 Paper 3 Practical skills and analysis plus one optional topic from the list below: Astrophysics Medical physics Engineering physics Turning points in physics Electronics Written examination 80 marks Combination of short and long answer questions.
 32% of A Level